 Spider Web, Horizontal Web and Electric Fence are all great for leadership as each of them require a unified effort to achieve your goal.
 Any activity that requires a unified and concerted effort of the team is a winner.

 Trust Walk is another great activity, even though it is a paired activity, so more of a coaching and coachee opportunity to lead and follow.
 As the sighted leader, we do very little to take care of our blindfolded partner.
 We feel responsible and *think* we are taking care of them, yet do not stop to look at basics like what is a step for my coachee?
 How are we going to communicate effectively?
 This is so simple we do not consider it ‘leadership’ as leadership typically involves a group of people.
-However, this is the simplest format for leadership and it is impossible to refuse or diffuse responsibility for leadership.
+However, a paired activity is the simplest format for leadership and it is impossible to refuse or diffuse responsibility for leadership.

 Suggested Debrief Questions to ask after the activity: